huberf/OneSelf/README.md

 1. Visit [https://wakatime.com/settings/account](https://wakatime.com/settings/account)
 2. Scroll down to the export section and follow the prompts.
 3. Place the export file in `records/` and name it `wakatime-export.json`.

+### Last.fm

+Our sync method uses the last.fm API and will require some authentication on your end.

 ### Coming soon(er or later)
 * Garmin